blopa/Magento-Chatbot/README.md

 	- Add Chinese translation
 	- Show command list on "help" instead of "about"
 	- Fix buttons size on Telegram when listing categories
-	- Add option to stop processing when sending a default reply
+	- [Backend] Add option to stop processing when sending a default reply
 - **v0.0.6:**
 	- [Backend] Better admin descriptions and typos
 - **v0.0.5:**